Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Experiments

 In this section, we examine the effect of different input features for the skeleton graph node.
 The candidates are 3D coordinates feature and handcrafted feature.
-As coordinate feature is simply the $\{x,y,z\}$ coordinates, handcrafted feature follows the feature design from TNN\cite{TNN}, containing structural, positional, and morphological features.
+As coordinate feature is simply the $\{x,y,z\}$ coordinates, handcrafted feature follows a similar feature design from \cite{TNN}.

+In the experiment setup of~\cite{TNN}, a graph node represents an airway tree branch in volumetric space, with features including structural, positional, and morphological attributes derived from the tree branch.
+In our proposed pipeline, the volume is abstracted as a skeleton graph, with graph nodes representing bifurcation points or points along the centerline of branches.
+We slightly modified the original feature design to fit our skeleton graph setup, described as follows.
+Our version of the feature design can be adapted to airway, artery, and vein trees, instead of being limited to airway trees.

+For structural features such as generation, number of children and siblings, these can be derived from the skeleton graph by treating the extra-pulmonary structure (class=19) as a starting point (first generation) and iteratively calculating the structural information for each branching point until reaching leaf nodes.

+For positional features, the feature design indicates that the spatial locations of branches can be used in various ways, such as using an anchor location to establish coordinate systems.
+All positional features can be acquired for the graph because each node is represented by its 3D coordinates.
+For the airway tree, we follow the original design by treating the end of the trachea as the anchor.
+For the artery and vein trees, we use the average coordinates of all nodes representing extra-pulmonary structures as anchors.
+Positional features also include creating a bounding box for tree structures in the left and right lung to establish another coordinate system.
+Additionally, branches are sorted, and their sorted orders and angles are also used as positional features.
+In our implementation, rather than each branch, we rank each graph node in the three spatial dimensions and calculate the angles of edges that connect each node.

+For morphological features, we use the length of branches and the projected lengths of branches in three axes as features.
+This can be implemented at the node level by calculating the corresponding total lengths of the edges that connect to a node.

-We perform experiments on a GAT\cite{GAT} and a 5-layer MLP network to evaluate the impact of coordinate features and handcrafted features, reported in Table \ref{tab:ablation_feature_mlp}.
-Based on the MLP experiment, handcrafted feature achieves 81.4\% node accuracy on average while raw coordinate only reports 74.4\%.
-Conversely, in the experiment with GAT\cite{GAT}, applying the coordinate feature achieves overall best performances, reaching 88.17\% while the handcrafted feature trails behind.
+In our experiments, we use a GAT~\citep{GAT} and a 5-layer MLP network to evaluate the impact of coordinate features and handcrafted features, reported in Table \ref{tab:ablation_feature_mlp}.
+Based on the MLP experiment, handcrafted feature achieves 78.4\% dice results on average while raw coordinate only reports 71.5\%.
+Conversely, in the experiment with GAT~\citep{GAT}, applying the coordinate feature achieves overall best performances, reaching 86.8\% while the handcrafted feature trails behind.

 The results indicate that the handcrafted feature provides more information and produces better performance in an MLP setting, where the neural network simply learns a non-linear projection without any global or tree topology context.
 Once the connections between graph nodes are established through edge in graph modeling, the handcrafted feature completely loses its advantages over the raw coordinate feature, which implies that the handcrafted feature could be learned during graph learning and the learned graph-based feature is more beneficial to graph segmentation quality.